Tomato is a vegetable-fruit that is among the most consumed vegetable available, and it’s also the most grown in our vegetables gardens.

 Harvest – summer, let it ripen on the plant.

-- Read also: more articles about tomatoes
+- Learn more about tomato

 - Treatments: tomatoes without diseases

 From sowing to planting, caring and harvesting, every step is important and helps produce beautiful tomatoes.

 Sowing and planting tomato